 Department of Biological & Environmental Sciences

 Dr. Tebbitt's research interests focus on plant systematics, which involves the naming, classification and evolution of plants.
 His particular specialty involves systematic research on the tropical plant genus Begonia.
 Previous to working at Cal U, he was head of the Horticultural Taxonomy Department at the Brooklyn Botanic Garden in New York City from 1998 to 2007.
 And before moving to the United States, he worked at the Royal Botanic Garden, Edinburgh, as a research consultant on the European Garden Flora project and at the University of Glasgow on a post-doctoral research project on the taxonomy of the orchid genus Epipactis.
 He has given numerous public and scientific talks and has published more than 75 peer-reviewed papers on several aspects of systematic botany.
 In recent years, he has published two books, one on Begonia (2005) and the other on the bleeding-heart family (2008).
 Both were published by Timber Press.
-He has also carried out botanical fieldwork in China, Vietnam, Mexico, North America, Hawaii, United Kingdom and the Pyrenees.
+He has also carried out botanical fieldwork in Andean South America, Asia, North America, Hawaii, and the United Kingdom.

 - General Botany